Automated Testing: Why it’s necessary and how it’s beneficial

-Retesting allows the development team to uncover and fix bugs, which become more costly and difficult to resolve at the end of the project.
-Additionally;, retesting may be required when it is necessary to perform the same tests across multiple versions of an operating system, for example.
+Thanks to regression testing, the development team can uncover and fix bugs earlier and before they become more costly and difficult to resolve at the end of the project.
+Additionally, retesting may be required when it is necessary to perform the same tests across multiple versions of an operating system, for example.

 Nonetheless, automated testing leads to a faster test execution when compared to manual testing.
 It is also important to note that the test report is generated automatically with automated testing providing important results to the development team.
 Under a manual test, it is the tester that creates the report.